Clinical Campus Site Assignment

 • When a student’s ability to be placed at their current clinical campus is inhibited by a responsibility to provide care to a family member with a significant medical condition and where changing campuses would positively address the issue.

-IMPORTANT: Documentation to support a medical request should not include any medical information.
+IMPORTANT: Documentation to support a medical request should not include any personal medical information.
 When working with SAS, medical information should be submitted directly to SAS, and only the SAS accommodation letter should be uploaded to OASIS with the Clinical Campus Change Request Form.
 If space is not available, the student can meet with the Director of Student Support or the Associate/Assistant Dean for Students to discuss alternative options.

 Upon receipt of the electronic request, including any supporting documents, the Office of Medical Education in conjunction with the Associate/Assistant Dean for Students or designee, will review and may reach out to the applicant for a meeting if additional details are needed to process the request.